-With photography for a hobby, one that began even before automobiles were around Montgomery County, he had amassed a large library of photographs of buildings, farm carts drawn by oxen, and other historic spots in Montgomery County.
+Before opening his Dodge dealership in 1915, Lewis Reed was one of the earliest and most prolific photographers in Montgomery County.
+At the turn of the century, before automobiles were even around, he amassed a large library of photographs of buildings, farm carts drawn by oxen, and other historic spots in Montgomery County.
+He had a darkroom in his house — in the kitchen, to be exact — and worked at night to develop the negatives.
 Lewis Reed expanded his hobby to include movies, and made them not only of his family, but on his trips to various parts of the world.
 He also enjoyed pheasant hunting in South Dakota and camping and fishing at Popes Head Creek in Maryland.

 Edgar Reed was born in Darnestown, Maryland on October 17, 1890.
 Edgar, a life-long resident of Montgomery County was a partner with his brother, Lewis Reed, in the firm Reed Brothers Dodge.
 He was a veteran of World War I and an active citizen of Rockville.
 He served as a Sergeant in the U.S. Army Medical Corps in World War I from February 1918 to August 1919.
 Previous to his enlistment he had been employed by R.W.
 Vinson, Rockville druggist for eight years.
 In 1919, Edgar joined Lewis Reed in the business and the name changed to Reed Brothers Dodge.
 Edgar was in the automobile business with his brother, Lewis, for 35 years.

 Edgar Reed married Rachel White in June 1920 just a few weeks prior to his brother’s wedding.
 They had no children.
 As a prominent businessman active in local commercial, civic, and religious institutions, Edgar was a respected community leader.
 For many years, he served on the Town Council and was Chairman of Stewards at the Rockville Methodist Church.
-He was a charter member and Past President of the Rockville Rotary Club and was a director of the Farmers Banking & Trust Company in Rockville until the time of his death
+Edgar was an original incorporator and charter member of the Rockville Volunteer Fire Department when the fire company was organized in 1921.
+He was a charter member and Past President of the Rockville Rotary Club and was a director of the Farmers Banking & Trust Company in Rockville until the time of his death.

 Edgar Reed, who was the executive of Reed Brothers, handled all of the technicalities of the business and was generally in charge of the new car and truck sales.
-Edgar Reed passed away on October 24, 1951 after a prolonged illness.
+He was the first President and one of 30 original members of the Dealers Automotive Association of Montgomery County.
+Edgar passed away on October 24, 1951 after a prolonged illness.